Good Stretch? Bad Stretch? Is Stretching Dangerous?

 Just as there are no good or bad exercises, there are no good or bad stretches; only what is appropriate for the specific requirements of the individual.
 So a stretch that is perfectly okay for me, may not be okay for you or someone else.

 Let me give you an example.
 You wouldn’t ask someone with a shoulder injury to do push-ups or freestyle swimming, but that doesn’t mean that these are bad exercises.
 Now, consider the same scenario from a stretching point of view.
 You wouldn’t ask that same person to do shoulder stretches, would you?
 But that doesn’t mean that all shoulder stretches are bad.

-You see, the stretch itself isn’t good or bad, it’s the way it’s performed and who it’s performed on that makes it effective and safe, or ineffective and harmful.
-To place a particular stretch into a category of “Good” or “Bad” is foolish and dangerous.
+The stretch itself isn’t good or bad, it’s the way it’s performed and who it’s performed on that makes it effective and safe, or ineffective and harmful.
+To place a particular stretch into a category of “Good” or “Bad” is foolish and potentially harmful.
 To label a stretch as “Good” gives people the impression that they can do that stretch whenever and however they want and it won’t cause them any problems.